Nine Energy and Stamina Tips for the Writer

 I would like to mention that I now drink much more water than I used to.
-And mentalist acer, a brilliant writer here on hubpages, taught me that a nice ice cold glass of water helped him to reduce stress levels.
+And I've also learned that a nice ice cold glass of water helps to reduce stress levels.
 So, H20 is so very important for those of us who write.

 There are many factors that influence our levels of energy.
-Sometimes it's as simple as reading a positive and supportive comment left by a reader about something you have written.
+Sometimes it's as simple as reading a positive and supportive comment left by a reader.

-Some of the best articles on the internet are those that are written for Hubpages.
-And another gold mine found only on Hupages are the comments found at the bottom of the page.
+Some of the best articles on the internet are those that are written for Hub Pages.
+And another gold mine found only on this writing site are the comments found at the bottom of the page.
 Priceless!